Causal inference to detect selection bias in road safety epidemiology: Numerical illustration

-To recap, even under the simple generative model considered here, we can observe that the observable associational effect $OR(X,F|W=w,A=1)$ unbiasedly estimates $COR(X,F|W=w)$ when $\gamma_V=0$ or $\alpha_X= 0$.
-Otherwise, $OR(X,F|W=w,\bA=1)$ underestimates the real causal effect under the settings considered here.
+To recap, under the simple generative model considered here, we can observe that the observable associational effect $OR\left(X,R|W=w,A=1\right)$ approximatively unbiasedly estimates $COR\left(X,R|W=w\right)$ and $COR\left(X,F|W=w\right)$ only when $\gamma_V=0$ or $\alpha_X= 0$.
+The case where $\gamma_V=0$ is not plausible, because $V$ is always a cause of $A$.
+The case where $\alpha_X=0$ is plausible, because some causes of $A$ are not causes of $V$.
+In this latter case, the approximation is only valid under additional but realistic assumptions of low prevalences of $F$ and $A$.
+Otherwise, $OR\left(X,R|W=w,A=1\right)$ is smaller than the true causal effect under the simple settings considered here where $X$ increases the risk to drive fast $V$.